Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

-It has been considered that de Bloglie wave length is the typical length $l_{ph}=l_w$ in the scattering processes.
-The scattering cross section is governed by the length, $l_w=\frac{\hbar}{p}$, in fact.
-This is of the atomic length for $p \geq 1$ keV, whereas the magnetic length $R_{mag}=\frac{mv}{eB}$ , which is the size that the electrons is trapped to the magnetic flux, for $B=10^{-4}$ Tesla and $1$ keV is { $R\approx 0.1 $} M , and is much longer than the atomic distance.
-This does not affect the transition amplitude and probability in the short distance region.
+We write the typical length of the physical system $l_{ph}$.
+For the scattering of the stationary state, the typical length is determined by the phase change over the space coordinate, and de Broglie wave length has a typical length of $l_{ph}=l_w$.
+The short-range correlation determines the probability and the scattering cross section is governed by the length $l_w=\frac{h}{p}$.
+This has the atomic length for $p \geq 1$ keV, whereas the magnetic length is $R_{B}=\frac{mv}{eB}$, which is the length that traps the electrons to the magnetic flux, for $B=10^{-5}$ T and $1$ keV { $R_B\approx 1 $} m, which is much longer than the atomic distance.
+This does not affect the transition amplitude and probability in the short-distance region.
 The rates in this situation are the same as those in the vacuum, and are not modified by the topological interaction Eq.$(\ref{chern-simon})$.
 As far as the phenomena caused by the rate are concerned, the topological interaction can be ignored.